-I won’t go too far into the different types of goals (here’s a great guide from KISSMetrics for that if you want to read more), but when you’re starting out, the goal templates will usually do the trick.
-With goal templates, for instance, you can easily set up a goal using a Thank You Page.
-Let’s pretend we’re doing that for an ecommerce site here:
+I won’t go too deep into the different types of goals.
+(Here’s a great guide for that if you want to read more.)
+When you’re starting out, however, goal templates will usually do the trick.

-Some things to know about Google Analytics goals (per this article):
+Some things to know about Google Analytics goals:

 - A goal in GA is a set of criteria defined by you to measure if visitors are performing certain actions on your site.

-- A goal conversion is completed when a visitor performs a goal-defined action.
+- A conversion is complete when a visitor performs a goal-defined action.

 - Goal completions count once per session.